GravityKit/GravityExport-Lite/readme.txt

 == Changelog ==

+= Unreleased =

+* Bugfix: Prevents throwing errors on a malformed notification.

 = 2.0.3 on June 7, 2023 =

 * Bugfix: Filtering on URL's didn't work on the old download URL structure anymore.